Being disabled

 I feel loved.

-As a result, I didn't, not for any moment, blame myself or anyone for the accident.
+As a result, not for a single moment did I blame myself or anyone for the accident.

 I feel missed.